-Old Taylor Distillery, located south of Frankfort, Kentucky along Glenn’s Creek, was constructed by E.H.
-Taylor, Jr. in 1887.1 4 7 Old Taylor was known for being the first to produce one million cases of straight bourbon whiskey.
-The complex is currently being restored for Castle & Key, an upstart distillery.
+Old Taylor Distillery, a defunct distillery located south of Frankfort, Kentucky, was constructed by E.H.
+Taylor, Jr. in 1887.
+Old Taylor Distillery was known for a fine, quality product that was the first to produce one million cases of straight bourbon whiskey.

-Taylor was responsible for revitalizing an industry that had little to no confidence from consumers due to product quality, passing laws that would ensure a higher standard.
-One such instance was the passage of the Bottled-in-Bond Act of 1897, a federal subsidy via a tax abatement for products produced under particular government standards.6 7
+Taylor was essentially responsible for revitalizing the liquor industry that had little to no confidence from consumers due to product quality, passing laws that would ensure quality, such as the Bottled-in-Bond Act of 1897.
+The Act was a federal subsidy via a tax abatement for products produced under particular government standards.

-In May of 2005, the property was sold to Scott Brady.5 Brady’s reuse plan called for the selective demolition of several warehouses that were in various stages of collapse or decay.
-Wood and other materials from the warehouses were being marketed under Heart Pine Reserve until the company was declared insolvent.
+In May of 2005, the property was sold to Scott Brady, who had completing selective demolition of several warehouses that were in various stages of collapse or decay.
+Wood and other materials salvaged from several warehouses were being marketed under Heart Pine Reserve.

 The photographs presented are the first published photographs of the interior since the facility ceased operations in 1972.
 Explore Old Taylor Distillery and see for yourself »